 When do hairballs become a concern?

-Hairballs are going to happen.
+Hairballs might happen to your feline friend.
 Don’t worry, it’s a natural reaction to your cats grooming regimen.
 But when are hairballs something more than serious?
 Dr. Wilde weighs in on medical concerns with hairballs –

 “Hairballs can become a concern if there is a medical cause for the hair not passing normally, such as dehydration secondary to kidney disease, or intestinal disorders.
 Over-grooming due to anxiety can also cause abnormal hairball formation.
 In severe cases, hairballs can actually cause obstruction, requiring surgical or endoscopic removal.”